 Learners complete GCC's online medical coding and billing certificate across four semesters.
 Students study health information management, language, and anatomy fundamentals.
 Coursework in medical terminology, medical office procedures, computer applications, and healthcare data structures prepare students for classes in disease processes and international coding systems.
 During the final semester, students focus on advanced coding systems and participate in an internship to synthesize degree content and gain hands-on experience in the field.

 GCC functions as one of 33 community colleges within the Michigan Community College Network and maintains accreditation through the HLC.

-What Can I Do With a Medical Coding Diploma?
+What Can I Do With a Medical Billing and Coding Diploma?

 A certificate program is different from an associate degree in that it generally only requires that you complete courses related to your professional area of study.
 On the other hand, an associate degree program usually involves more general education credits that can be applied to a 4 year degree later on.
 Although it's not always the case, some employers prefer to hire individuals who have an associate or bachelor's degree rather than those who solely hold a certificate.

 If you are considering pursuing a medical billing and coding certificate online, you should be ready to work in a demanding and high-paced environment.
 As a professional in this field, you'll need to possess strong organizational skills and the ability to communicate with patients, doctors, nurses, insurance companies, and various other people on a daily basis.
 Below are the most common career paths for individuals who graduate from these programs: